BMHLab/AHBAprocessing/code/dataProcessing/README_processingPipeline.txt

 false: do not evaluate the differential stability for each gene
 %------------------------------------------------------------------------------
 options.distanceCorrection = 'Euclidean';
+'Euclidean': distances between samples are evaluated as straight lines using Euclidean distances between sample coordinates.
+Can be performed on all parcellations including cortical and subcortical regions.

-'Surface': distances between samples are evaluated on the corticalsurface.
-Values are pre-computed for aparcaseg (34 nodes per hemisphere) parcellation.
-Calculating distances on surface required additional software.
+'Surface': distances between samples are evaluated on the cortical surface.
+In a current configuration can be performed when evaluating expression only within left cortex.

 'GMvolume': distances between samples are evaluated within the cortical grey matter volume.
 Values are pre-computed for aparcaseg (34 nodes per hemisphere) parcellation.
 Calculation requires time.

-'Euclidean': distances between samples are evaluated as straight lines using Euclidean distances between sample coordinates.
-Can be performed on all parcellations including cortical and subcortical regions.

-'SurfaceANDEuclidean': distances between cortical samples are evaluated on the cortical surface for aparcaseg (34 nodes perhemisphere) parcellation.
+'SurfaceANDEuclidean': distances between cortical regions are evaluated on the cortical surface.
 Distances between subcortical regions as well as between cortical and subcortical regions evaluated as straight lines using Euclidean distance.
 %------------------------------------------------------------------------------
 options.Fit = {'exp'};